PortSwigger/turbo-intruder/readme.md

 To begin with you'll probably just want to change '/usr/share/dict/words' to a more suitable wordlist.
 Other than that the default script should work out of the box for simple use cases.

+#### Debugging problems

+If the 'failed' counter starts creeping up that may mean something's not working.
+I recommend starting from the following ultra-simple [resources/examples/debug.py](https://github.com/PortSwigger/turbo-intruder/blob/master/resources/examples/debug.py) script to identify the source of the problem.

 #### Filtering boring results

 In Turbo Intruder, responses don't get placed in the results table automatically.
 Instead, the 'handleResponse' function is called, in which you can decide whether to add the response to the table.
 Here's a simple example: